slowernews/wisdom-tldr/chapters/chapter_1_self.md

 "Returns are made on the way up. reputations are made on the way down."
 "Living a life of integrity pays off, but it takes a very long time."
 "Before you can lie to another, you must firt lie to yourself."
-"Intentions don't matter.
+"Intentions don’t matter.
 Actions do.
-That's why being ethical is hard."
+That’s why being ethical is hard."
 -- Naval Ravikant*

 - every damn thing is your own fault, if you are any good.
-- chi sei? sono l'evoluzione di tutti i miei errori.
+- chi sei? sono l’evoluzione di tutti i miei errori.
 - dishonesty is a reaction to fear.
 - bravery is learned -> micro-bravery, start small
-- Humility With forward action: 'I wasn’t the smartest in X but.."
+- Humility With forward action: ’I wasn’t the smartest in X but.."
 - integrity is what you think is what you say, and the same what you do.
 - Be willing to side with the minority.
 -->